In This Article

 Understanding Hyperinflation

-Hyperinflation is a term used to describe a rapid and excessive increase in the overall price level of goods and services within an economy.
+Hyperinflation is a term used to describe a rapid and excessive increase in the overall price of goods and services within an economy.

 Understanding Hyperinflation